laraditz/my-invois/README.md

 $details = MyInvois::document()->details($uuid);
 ```

-> As LHDNM MyInvois do not provide any event webhook, you are encourage to call this API after submitting document to get the latest document status.
-It may take some time for LHDNM to validate your document, so you may need to check from time to time until the document status is `Valid` or `Invalid`.
+> LHDNM MyInvois doesn’t offer webhooks for status updates, so it’s a good idea to call this API after submitting a document to check the latest status.
+It can take a while for LHDNM to validate the document, so you may need to check every now and then until the status shows `Valid` or `Invalid`.

 ### Taxpayer Validation